cisco-en-programmability/dnacenter_path_trace/README.md

 **Usage**

 This app will ask the user to input the following:

-Source IPv4 Address
+- Source IPv4 Address
-Source port number (or Enter for none)
+- Source port number (or Enter for none)
-Destination IPv4 Address
+- Destination IPv4 Address
-Destination port number (or Enter for none)
+- Destination port number (or Enter for none)
-Protocol number (or Enter for none)
+- Protocol number (or Enter for none)

-- $ python path_trace.py
+$ python path_trace.py

-This script will use the Cisco DNA Center APIs to find out the path taken in the network between the specified source and destination clients.

-- mandatory parameters: source_ip and destination_ip

-- optional parameters: source_port, destination_port, protocol

 *Sample output:*